-EPCOR applies for approval of its water rates to the City of Edmonton (our regulator) every 5 years under
+We apply for approval of our water rates to the City of Edmonton (our regulator) every 5 years under

 Performance Based Regulation (PBR), which ties our rates to performance.
 The rates for 2017-2021 were approved by City Council in October 2016.
 In our application, we included a commitment to convert at least 10 percent of our power consumption to renewable sources.
 This project will allow us to meet this commitment.

-This project requires two sets of approvals before we can proceed:
+This project requires 2 sets of approvals before we can proceed:

 - Approval of our Land Development Application from the City of Edmonton

 - Approval of our Facility Application from the Alberta Utilities Commission (AUC)